gabrielbrunop/haxball-server/README.md

 The prefix for the bot commands.
 #### mastersDiscordId: string[]
 The players allowed to use the bot.
 Nobody but the users listed here will be able to run commands.
+## Discord commands
+### help
+Shows the commands.
+### info
+Shows open rooms and available bots.
+### meminfo
+Information about CPU and memory usage.
+### open <bot name> <token>
+Opens a room with the given bot.
+You can choose between the bots specified in the `painel.bots` config.

+The token parameter is a [Haxball headless token](https://www.haxball.com/headlesstoken).

+Once the room is open you'll be given the ID of the browser process.
+You may use it to close the room.
+### close <PID>
+Closes the room based on its process ID described above.
+### reload
+Reloads the `painel.bots` configuration.
+### exit
+Closes all rooms and stops Haxball Server.
+### eval
+Executes Javascript code.
+### tokenlink
+Gets the URL to the [Haxball headless token website](https://www.haxball.com/headlesstoken).
 ## Using proxies
 If you are hosting your Haxball server on AWS EC2, you can use the proxy feature (and therefore open more than 2 full functional rooms) by assigning an [Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html#StepThreeEIP) to a [secondary IPv4 private address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html#assignIP-existing).